kmdalton/scaled/README.md

 =====

-If you would like to contribute to this project, contact Kevin Dalton at kmdalton@stanford.edu
+If you would like to contribute to this project, contact Kevin Dalton at kmdalton@stanford.edu or Alexandre Colavin at acolavin@stanford.edu